locnnil/workshop/docs/tutorial/getting-started/refresh/refresh.rst

 .. note::

     Any SDK has a notion of state that will be preserved over its life cycle.
-If an SDK had a state data, for example a specific training configuration, Workspace will save the state before any refresh operation starts.
-The state will be restored in the refreshed workspace.
-Both, save and restore scripts are provided by the SDK author.
+If an SDK has state data, for example a specific training configuration, Workspace saves the state before any refresh operation starts.
+The state is restored in the refreshed workspace.
+Both save and restore scripts are provided by the SDK author.